ChudisheMorskoe/FIleSorter/README.md

    ```bash
    source ~/.bashrc
    ```

-Voilà!
 Your File Sorter is now set to gracefully handle the organization of your Downloads folder.
 Feel free to reach out if you have any questions or need assistance! 🚀